tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/groupingin_utc.rst

-By default all ‘group by time’ expressions (like group by day, week, month and year in API, also group by day, month, year, yearmonth, yearmonthday in Sphinxql) is done using local time.
+By default all ‘group by time’ expressions (like group by day, week, month and year in API, also group by day, month, year, yearmonth, yearmonthday in Manticoreql) is done using local time.
 I.e. when you have docs with attributes timed ‘13:00 utc’ and ‘15:00 utc’ - in case of grouping they both will fall into facility group according to your local tz setting.
 Say, if you live in ‘utc’, it will be one day, but if you